GGrassia/QCP/Readme.md

 ![Easy guide](/images/QCP_OSX_Walkthrough.gif)

-- In the `startup.json` edit to `"true"` the `SilentMode` and/or `LaunchAtLogin` (launch at login only works on W10 for the time being) fields.
+- In the `startup.json` edit to `"true"` the `SilentMode` and/or `LaunchAtLogin` (not working on Linux, will work in next versions) fields.
+- QCP runs slow by default.
+If you want to speed it up set `SlowMode` to `false`.

 ![Startup json](/images/StartupJson.png)

   **Done**!

-> After launching QCP, in the path given to the `startup.json` you'll find some new folders with the files neatly divided between them based on the file type.
+> After launching QCP, in the paths given to the `startup.json` you'll find some new folders with the files neatly divided between them based on the file type.
 Keep in mind there are default categories for the most used file types, every other less used file will be in a `"Misc"` folder.

 ![Before](images/QCP_Before.png)